ICanHazCode/netserializer/Performance.md

 meta information or boxing of value types.
 These tests are marked with "(direct)".

-The table lists the time it takes run the test, the number of GC collections (per generation) that happened during the test, and the size of the outputted serialized data (when available).
+The table lists the time it takes to run the test, the number of GC collections (per generation) that happened during the test, and the size of the serialized data output (when available).

 There are three tests:

 - MemStream Serialize - serializes an array of objects to a memory stream.

-- MemStream Deserialize - deserializes the stream created with MemStream Serialize test.
+- MemStream Deserialize - deserializes the stream created with the MemStream Serialize test.

-- NetTest - uses two threads, of which the first one serializes objects and sends them over a local socket, and the second one receive the data and deserialize the objects.
+- NetTest - uses two threads: the first one serializes objects and sends them over a local socket, and the second one receives the data and deserializes the objects.
 Note that the size is not available for NetTest, as tracking the sent data is not trivial.
-However, the dataset is the same as with MemStream, an so is the size of the data.
+However, the dataset is the same as with MemStream, and so is the size of the data.

 The details of the tests can be found from the source code.
 The tests were run on a 64bit Windows 10 laptop.